 The ratio of earnings before interest, tax, depreciation and amortisation (EBITDA) to interest payable is part of the rolling credit facility covenants for several of the WPD companies.
 It is also used as a key internal measure of the financial health of the DNOs.
-The interest cover ratio for WPD East Midlands is at an acceptable level and shows that the Company is generating more than enough profits to cover the interest payments.
+This shows that the Company is generating more than enough profits to cover the interest payments.